Hawaii Opera Theatre: History

 In 2015, HOT launched its Opera in a Warehouse initiative.
 A part of its #ImHOT campaign to take opera into the community and develop a new generation of opera goers, the company staged Jonathan Dove's chamber opera, Siren Song, a story of a young sailor involved in a catfish scandal.
 The company took over an empty warehouse in the arts district of Kaka'ako and turned it into a production venue.
 Siren Song, directed by Akina, received rave reviews and combined a modern, relevant story with the designs by video designer Adam Turner dancing on the white warehouse walls to create a once-in-a-lifetime experience.

 In 2016, HOT added two special one-night only concerts to its calendar including Rigoletto in Concert starring Hawaii's Quinn Kelsey and the Hawaii debut of the internationally acclaimed trio Sol3 Mio.
 A family of classically trained singers from New Zealand, Sol3 Mio presents a blend of opera and pop that have thrilled audiences around the world.

 In 2022, HOT presented "Re-Emerging: HOT Live in Concert" as its first fully live mainstage production of the season after the COVID-19 pandemic had started.

 In 2024, HOT staged a production of Puccini's "La bohème" featuring an all-Asian cast.
 Due to renovations being done in the Blaisdell Concert Hall, it was performed at the Waikiki Shell as an outdoor semi-staged production.

-HOT's 2025–26 season features the world premiere of "Kamalehua: The Sheltering Tree," notably the first opera to be written and performed primarily in ʻŌlelo Hawaiʻi.
-This work is composed by Herb Mahelona with words by playwright Victoria Nālani Kneubuhl.
-It tells the true story of Timoteo Kamalehua Haʻalilio, a 19th-century Hawaiian diplomat and national hero whose courageous mission helped secure international recognition of Hawaiʻi's sovereignty.
+HOT's 2025–26 season features the world premiere of "Kamalehua: The Sheltering Tree" notably the first opera to be written and performed primarily in ʻŌlelo Hawaiʻi telling the true story of Timoteo Kamalehua Haʻalilio, a 19th-century Hawaiian diplomat and national hero whose courageous mission helped secure international recognition of Hawaiʻi's sovereignty.
+This opera features music composed by Herb Mahelona with words by playwright Victoria Nālani Kneubuhl under the direction of Patrick Makuakāne.